openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onFeedPriceNoChange

+**🟢 Live Mode Only** - This filter requires real-time blockchain data and is not available in past data mode.

 This filter triggers when the Hive price feed remains completely unchanged for a specified number of hours.
 Unlike [`onFeedPriceChange`](#onfeedpricechange) which detects price movements, this filter is designed to detect periods of price stability and low market volatility.
 The filter monitors the price history feed data and checks if the exact same price value has been maintained for the specified duration.
 This is particularly useful for detecting market stagnation, low trading volume periods, or identifying optimal times for certain trading strategies that work best in stable market conditions.
 The filter accepts a parameter specifying the number of hours of required stability, with a default of 24 hours if no parameter is provided.
-It works with both live and past data modes, making it valuable for both real-time monitoring and historical market analysis.

 ``` ts
 /**